Specifications¶

 .

-C# |
+C# | |

-Filter and Sort Specifications can be easily combined by using an Aggregate
+Filter and Sort Specifications can be easily combined by using an Aggregate Specification.

-Projection Specification
+Projection Specification¶

-When you'd like to SELECT a subset of your entity fields, or compose them, or
+When you'd like to SELECT a subset of your entity fields, or compose them, or execute aggregation functions, a Projection Specification can be used.

 Create a new class extending from